jlk/readme/README.md

 I try to keep an open mind about the world, but someties I lose that objective.
 If you think you encounter such a case, again politely suggest I take a step back and re-assess.

 ## Non-work Interests
-too many
+Too many:

-outdoors - skiing, cycling
+* Outdoors - skiing, cycling
-woodworking
+* Woodworking
-home automation
+* Home automation
-microcontrollers, robotics
+* Microcontrollers, robotics
-formula 1
+* Formula 1
-food and cooking
+* Food and cooking

 ## Community
+I have a strong belief in being a part of and fostering the open source and information security communities.
+You'll find me active in:

-open source
+* Various open source projects
-meetups - you should go to them too industry bodies such as CSA, NIST public speaking
+* Meetups - you should go to them too
+* Industry bodies such as CSA, NIST
+* Public speaking

 ## Pet Peeves
 I don't want to finish on a negative note, but I don't want to put this section front-and-center, either.
 I do want to give some visability to the following points which will not always, but often get under my skin: